triberraar/midas-comment/README.md

 Every layer is tested separately.
 As we test the layer below the currently tested layer, we can assume it works correctly.
 This leads to tests that are easy to read and refactor, as they don't rely on underlying logics but only on interfaces.

 Integration tests are also provided.
 They use an in memory database that is reset after each test.
 This provides certainty that all the parts are wired together correctly and work.
 These tests only execute in the integration phase as they are rather slow, due to the spring context.

+### Front-end
+The front end is tested using Karma and Jasmine.
+Here I test each component separately aswell, for the same reasons as in the back end.
+The tests are written with help off grunt, a common tool for javascript developers.

+To run these tests issue the grunt test command.
+It is however needed that grunt-cli is installed globally and also a chrome browser, as the chrome browser is used as execution environment.

 ## Build
 To build the application use maven.